matthew-renodin/ACE-TAO-RTEMS-installer/README.md

     1. setenv
     2. platform_macros.GNU

-3. In the ACE-TAO-mingw-installer project the tao_idl.exe
+3. In the ACE-TAO-mingw-installer project the tao_idl.exe needs to be moved to mtao_idl.
+Then copy the tao_idl_helper as tao_idl to the ACE-TAO-mingw-installer project.
+There is an issue with exe requiring DLLs that probably need to be installed. the tao_idl_helper has

+4.